abel1502/sd-webui-roop/README.md

 #### Getting good quality results
 First of all, make sure the "Restore Face" option.
 You can also try the "Upscaler" option or for more finer control, use an upscaler from the "Extras" tab.

-For even better quality, use img2img with denoise set to `0.1` and gradually increase it until you get a balance of quality and resembelance.
+For even better quality, use img2img with denoise set to `0.1` and gradually increase it until you get a balance of quality and resemblance.

 #### Replacing specific faces
 If there are multiple faces in an image, select the face numbers you wish to swap using the "Comma separated face number(s)" option.